Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### Format Journal

-The master Pods in the StatefulSet use a `initContainer` to format the journal on startup.
+The master Pods in the StatefulSet use an `initContainer` to format the journal on startup.
 This `initContainer` is switched on by `journal.format.runFormat=true`.
 By default, the journal is not formatted when the master starts.